 Education is one of the most important ways to cure the stigma around mental health.
 Educating children, teens and adults on different kinds of mental illnesses will help make mental health not seem like such a foreign concept.
 Teaching society how mental illnesses are formed is also crucial in eliminating stigma because it reminds people that suffering from mental illnesses is not a choice, but an ailment that a person must learn to manage so they can get through life.

 Along with teaching society how widespread mental illnesses are, it’s important to teach individuals about the resources that are available to teach them proper coping skills to help them overcome their struggles with mental illness and substance misuse.
-As of 2010, there were 10,374 eligible facilities that can help treat individuals struggling with a mental health issues, a substance use disorder or both.
+As of 2010, there were 10,374 eligible facilities that can help treat individuals struggling with mental health issues, a substance use disorder or both.

-This year, NAMI encourages individuals to take the pledge to be stigma free and see the person in themselves, rather than their illness.
+This year, NAMI encourages individuals to take the pledge to be stigma-free and see the person in themselves, rather than their illness.
 In addition, individuals who want to help end mental health stigma can donate to the NAMI organization, attend one of the mental health walks that will take place across the country, or even attend the 2018 NAMI National Convention.
 Each of these options helps individuals struggling to come forth about their mental health and substance misuse disorders join with people looking to enter recovery or are in recovery.
 Individuals will have the opportunity to meet and learn from their peers, as well as contribute to the recoveries of others.

-If you or a loved one struggle with a co-occuring disorder, The Recovery Village can help.
+If you or a loved one struggle with a co-occurring disorder, The Recovery Village can help.
 Contact us to learn more about the beneficial options that could be available to you and start your journey to recovery today.